JuliaStats/MixedModels.jl/README.md

 ## ToDo

 Lots.
-A formula interface, a cleaner `model_frame` and `model_matrix` implementation, extension to models with vector-valued random effects, GLMMs, NLMMs, etc.  But this is a good start!
+Extension to models with vector-valued random effects, GLMMs, NLMMs, etc.  But this is a good start!